Smaths/Blobber/README.md

 </table>

 ## Systems Implemented
 This was a great project to implement some common game development systems and patterns.
-I made an effort to keep the components modular, lightweight and resuable for future projects.
+I made an effort to keep the components modular and lightweight for easy resuse in future projects.
 1. 🤿 **Object Pooling**: Improve performance when managing the creation/destruction of objects in a scene.
 This is must-know for game dev, it's pretty straightforward and has such a great impact on framerate.
-2. 🤖 **State Machine**: I'm so excited to implement a state machine for the characters in this game.
-The state machine is improves on the massive character controller classes with nested `if` statements by allowing you to only concern yourself wtih the current state.
-It's wonderful and something I expect to use significantly going forward.
+2. 🤖 **State Machine**: I'm very pleased to implement a state machine for the characters in this game.
+The state machine is improves on the massive character controller classes with nested `if` statements by allowing you to only concern yourself with the current state.
+It's wonderful and something I expect to use frequently.
 3. 📻 **Audio SFX Manager**: This feature was born out of the issue that WWise audio middleware doesn't support WebGL builds (something Jona and I didn't realized until we fully implemeted everything using WWise xD).
 So I built an audio SFX manager based on the [tutorial from Sirenix's youtube page](https://www.youtube.com/watch?v=bJ3Bu9kpZAA) (company responsible for the popular Odin plugin for Unity game engine).
 4. 🏔 **Unity Terrain**: Finally spent some time learning the main features of the terrain.
 I'm really pleased with the flexibilty and speed of it.
 I can iterate quickly, which is really important.
 My hours making D&D maps for VTT games has come into handy here with blending textures 🦄.
 5. 🧭 **NavMesh AI**: Another native system from Unity that I wanted to explore.
 This is a really great and simple system for moving the blobs around the map and handing avoidance of obstacles and the like.
 I feel like I can leverage some of the handy API calls even better to improve the logic of my blobs.